-- The customer journey has shifted - it is no longer linear but involves multiple touchpoints and devices spread across a wide range of channels.
+- The customer journey has shifted - it is no longer linear but involves multiple touchpoints and devices spread across a wide range of channels, which requires omnichannel experimentation.

 Implementing data-driven marketing on your website and other digital channels is therefore vital if you want to outperform competitors and retain customers for the long-term by making better business decisions.

 2 The benefits and challenges of data-driven marketing

 78% of marketers say that their use of data within their marketing programs has positively impacted conversion rates and sales.

 By enabling you to target campaigns and activities based on data, rather than guesswork, brands are seeing the following benefits:

 Today’s consumers demand a personalized experience - research from Kameleoon found that 75% of US consumers expect brands to personalize their journey.
 Delivering this at scale requires brands to embrace data-driven marketing, using the information they have to provide a tailored, relevant experience that improves the customer relationship.
 For example, understanding that a visitor to your website has specific interests means you can personalize content, messages and product recommendations to exactly meet their needs.

 Equally, brands can use data to adapt offers and the experience, either around specific events or by using information such as location or device.
 For example, online tire retailer Allopneus runs successful campaigns to encourage visitors to invest in winter tires, based on their geolocation and current weather conditions.
 This data-driven approach has increased sales of winter tires by 3%.